redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getDiscoveryPaths

  The `server/getDiscoveryPaths` request is sent by the client to fetch a list of discovery paths that can be searched.
-Discovery paths exist in the SSP model as paths suitable to be searched for server runtime installations.
+Discovery paths exist in the RSP model as paths suitable to be searched for server runtime installations.
 Additional paths may be added via the `server/addDiscoveryPath` entry point, or removed via the `server/removeDiscoveryPath` entry point.

 This endpoint takes no parameters.